leonchen34/MyReads-React/README.md

 This is a project for Udacity's React Fundamentals course.
 In this Project, the main page shows three shelves for books, "Currently Reading", "Wanted To Read", and "Read".
 You can move books among those shelves.
+Click on a book will show detail information about the book.
 At the right bottom corner, "+" button will  allow you to search books and add to a book shelf.

 # To Install